matevz-jazbec/python-employee-crud-gui/README.md

 ---

 ## Notes
 This is a basic educational project for learning Python, Tkinter, and MySQL integration.
 It is not optimized for production use.
+Make sure to run the script from the same folder where the `.env` file is located, otherwise the database connection may not work.